SamTh3D3v/Morphic-Widgets-FastTable/README.md

 * The following video illustrates some of the implemented functionalities: https://vimeo.com/230297933

 ## Installation
-* To use this package, you can either load it from GitHub using [IceBerg](https://github.com/pharo-vcs/iceberg), or load it from the following smalltalkhub repository using Monticello: http://smalltalkhub.com/#!/~ElhamerOussama/FastTableOptimizations/
+* To use this package, you can either load the master branch using [IceBerg](https://github.com/pharo-vcs/iceberg), or load it from the following smalltalkhub repository using Monticello: http://smalltalkhub.com/#!/~ElhamerOussama/FastTableOptimizations/